Dozens of Rochester firefighters show up to help gravely ill colleague fix his home

 “(Kelly’s) an extraordinary firefighter, he’s got a heart of gold, but also the heart of a lion.
 I’ll go anywhere with him,” says Lt.
 Peckham.

-All of the materials today were donated by community businesses, including B & L Wholesale Supply, Allied, Beacon Building, and Rochester Colonial.
+All of the materials today were donated by community businesses, including B & L Wholesale Supply, Allied Building Products, Beacon Building, and Rochester Colonial.

 “The fact that they we’re able to get the materials to us, and then the firefighters took it from there…we couldn’t have done it without them,” says Lt.
 Ryan Fleming.